Local scale invariance and robustness of proper scoring rules: Generalized proper kernel scoring rules

 If $S$ is strictly proper the inequality is strict unless $\P=\Q$.
 Now since for $c<0$ the function $\frac{c}{x}-\log(x)$ attains its maximum value ($-1 - \log |c|$) at $x=-c$ it follows that

 \end{proof}

-One can note here that if one applies the theorem on the CRPS, the result is a constant plus two times the SCRPS defined in \eqref{eq:scrps}.
+One can note that the Dawid-Sebastiani score is obtained by applying Theorem~\ref{thm:general_scale} to the MSE $S(\mathbb{P},y) = (\pE_{\P}[X] - y)^2$.
+If one instead applies the theorem to the CRPS, the result is a constant plus two times the SCRPS defined in \eqref{eq:scrps}.
 This serves as another motivation for why the SCRPS can be seen as a standardized version of the CRPS.
 Further, the theorem strengthens Corollary~\ref{cor:scrps} since it shows that the SCRPS in fact is strictly proper on $\mathcal{P}_1$.

+We end this section by summarizing the scale dependence and robustness properties of the various scores that we have discussed in Table~\ref{tab:summary}.
+In the table, the robustness of the log-score and the Hyvärinen score depends on the distribution.